Organism

 encrypt and

-follow the rules if we are to effectively display information and - for example at a later moment - to recognize it.
+- for example at a later moment - to recognize it.

 Information exchange